 Combining Katavi National Park with the Mahale Mountains should be on any African bucket list.
 More people summit Mount Everest every year than find their way to Katavi, a wonderful mix of wetland, savannah and forest, while the Mahale Mountains offer a near mystical experience tracking chimpanzees in misty rainforest above white sands and clear waters as you look out over Congo on the shining horizon of Lake Tanganyika.

-Fly from Arusha to Katavi to spend four nights in Katuma Bush Lodge in the wilderness of Katavi National Park, one of Africa’s last true wilderness areas.
+Fly from Arusha to Katavi to spend three nights in Mbali Mbali Katavi, a bush camp in the wilderness of Katavi National Park, one of Africa’s last true wilderness areas.
 You will head out on morning and evening game drives in search of big game in true isolation as vast plains, endless wetlands, complex river systems and dense forest stretch out around you.
-Katuma Bush Lodge also offer night drives, a real treat for safari lovers where you can catch a glimpse of nocturnal wildlife and maybe even get the chance to follow lions on the hunt for buffalo, which they are specially adapted to tackling in this incredible national park.
+The camp also offers night drives, a real treat for safari lovers where you can catch a glimpse of nocturnal wildlife and maybe even get the chance to follow lions on the hunt for buffalo, which they are specially adapted to tackling in this incredible national park.

-Each morning the lodge will send out their resident trackers deep into the forests which rise up around camp in search of the resident community of Chimpanzees which you will then track on the steep slopes of these other worldly green mountains.
-You will spend an hour in the company of the Chimps which is just the right amount of time to get to know the structure of the group, learn about individuals from your guides and trackers and really feel at one with our closest relatives.
+Each morning the lodge will send their resident trackers deep into the forests which rise up around camp, in search of the resident community of Chimpanzees.
+Once they have located them, you will track on the steep slopes of these other worldly green mountains before spending an hour in their company.
+During this time, you will get to know the structure of the group, learn about individuals from your guides and trackers and really feel at one with our closest relatives.

-Activities are not limited to Chimp tracking, you could find yourself on a boat trip to find hippo pods and potentially even Nile crocodiles as well as go out on a fishing trip.
-The easly accessible beach also means you could swin the crystal clear waters of Lake Tanganyika, or just put your feet up on the beach.
+Activities are not limited to Chimp tracking, you could find yourself on a boat trip to find hippo pods and potentially even large Nile crocodiles, go fishing, enjoy nature walks in search of the other resident primate species or just put your feet up on the beach.

 When to go